 - The buyer recognizes that they have a business problem and research solutions

 - The list is shortened by talking to sales teams and by testing product use cases until the decision has been made

-The buyer’s journey is a funnel, that starts with the general interest at the top that narrows down as opportunities are of the pipeline.
+The buyer’s journey is a funnel that starts with the general interest at the top that narrows down as opportunities are in the pipeline.
 This journey is divided into three sections: